El Diamante

 The most well-known regions in Tolima for specialty coffee are Planadas and Chaparral in the south.
 This coffee comes from the areas surrounding Ibagué, which is further north in the state.
 The city is also known as the “Ciudad del Abanico” or the “city of the folding fan” because when you look at it from the sky the rivers running from the mountains split up the crops of rice and cotton, and it looks like a beautiful handmade folding fan.

-Our export partners for this coffee, Pergamino, have worked hard to commercialise specialty-grade coffee throughout Tolima, and are now able to source some stunning coffees from very dedicated producers.
+Our export partners for this coffee, Pergamino, have worked hard commercialise specialty-grade coffee throughout Tolima, and are now able to source some outstanding coffees from very dedicated producers.
 They work closely with the producers to give them feedback on their coffees (provided by Pergamino’s expert team of cuppers) and provide top up payments when the coffee is sold at a higher premium.

 Head here to learn more about the work of Pergamino.